DC 7702Hematologic & Lymphatic System38 CFR § 4.117

 A 10% rating requires: Requiring continuous medication (e.g., antibiotics) for control; or requiring intermittent use of a myeloid growth factor to maintain ANC greater than or equal to 1500/µl.
 A 100% rating requires: Requiring bone marrow transplant; or infections recurring, on average, at least once every six weeks per 12-month period.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Agranulocytosis, acquired?
+What happens at the C&P exam for Agranulocytosis, acquired?

 Get a Personalized Rating Analysis